james1982-7fdl/james1982-7fdl/README.md

 # Hi — I'm **James Stoner** 👋

 > Minimal design, meaningful code, and usable results.
-> (Edit tagline di bagian atas sesuai preferensimu.)
+> (Edit the tagline at the top to suit your preferences.)

 ---